korycfitz/Battleship/README.md

 ## 🚀 Icebox <a name = "ice-box"></a>

-- Allow ships to be draggable, instead of having the user click individual squares
+- Allow the user to drag ships on to the board, instead of having the user click individual squares
 - Improve all of the styling
 - Improve the logic for the computer's guesses
 - Improve the logic for the computer's ship placement on the board